imprvhub/ivanlunadev-portfolio/src/content/projects/post-cinemathe.md

 ##### Planned Features and Fixes for v1.3.0:

--**Feat: Implement Global Restructuring for Enhanced User Experience.**
-  This restructuring aims to fundamentally enhance user interaction with the platform by introducing a cohesive global navigation bar with key features such as a search function, personalized user panel, language selector, and a convenient back button.
+- **Feat: Implement Global Restructuring for Enhanced UX** This restructuring aims to fundamentally enhance user interaction with the platform by introducing a cohesive global navigation bar with key features such as a search function, personalized user panel, language selector, and a convenient back button.
 These modifications are designed to streamline navigation and improve overall usability, leading to a more intuitive and efficient user experience across the entire platform.
-[Changelog.](https://github.com/imprvhub/cinemathe/commit/91e680d02d28b3b8f5739c0db650c704a796a031)
+[Changelog.](https://github.com/imprvhub/cinemathe/commit/da82b26f4b22ead0de49a673f02aba83e0f04747)

 - **Feat: TV Show Episode Reminders**
   Add reminders for new episodes of TV shows.
 This feature will allow users to receive notifications about new episodes for their favorite TV shows, ensuring they never miss an update.